Harmon Industries

 Cyberscan 2000

-Introduced in the mid 1990s by Harmon subsidiary Servo, the Cyberscan 2000 was the first Harmon unit to utilize a different voice than its predecessors.
+Introduced in 1994 by Harmon subsidiary Servo, the Cyberscan 2000 was the first Harmon unit to utilize a different voice than its predecessors.
 Production of the Cyberscan 2000 ended in December 2005.
-Common users include BNSF, Canadian National, Conrail, and CSX.

 Mini Talker-2